Paula's Body Shop

 Generally Sensitive: The moment I meet a client who feels pain at the slightest touch, I begin to ask questions about their lives and their general health.
 Most report frequent colds and flu’s, trouble with taking medications due to unusually unpleasant side effects, difficulty sleeping, fatigue, etc. When I compassionately suggest that they are very sensitive people, their eyes mist up and reflect an immediate sense of both “you so get me,” and “how did you know that?”

-High Stress Levels: Invariably, FM sufferers have unusually high stress levels.
+High Stress Levels: Invariably, FM sufferers have unusually high stress levels, not necessarily of their own making.
 If you ask about their lives, they will often only be able to see and speak of their stress.
 Due to their highly sensitive natures, usually both physically and emotionally, I sometimes wonder what came first, the sensitivity or the stress.
 Stronger individuals with stronger immune systems tend to handle life stressors with relative ease compared to their sensitive counterparts.
 And to be clear, sensitivity is not a weakness, it is a hyper-neurological state that we are born with.
+New evidence also suggests that we may be born that way due to emotional traumatic factors at conception and throughout childhood if the parents, especially the mother, qualifies as a cluster B personality.

 Sugar, grain, starch, and Refined Foods: This is where I usually meet resistance: I will ask about where the sugar is in their diet, and they are either proud to announce that they are sugar-holics or embarrassed to admit it.
 Occasionally, a client will say that they don’t like sweet things, but they drink alcohol.
 This is when I inform them that alcohol addiction is sugar addiction.
 Take alcohol away from a regular drinker, and they suddenly develop cravings for sweets.
 Having omitted all sugars and most bread, I still struggled with pain and inflammation.
-It turns out that the other forms of sugar found in grains and starchy vegetables are also problematic to sensitive people.
+It turns out that the other forms of sugar found in grains and starchy vegetables are also problematic to sensitive people and can trigger bouts of arthritis pain.

 Food Allergies/Sensitivities: With the food supply the way it is today, who doesn’t have at least one food allergy or sensitivity, but these people tend to be allergic and/or sensitive either to a lot of different things or to entire food groups.